vaishvipatel20/adidas-data-analysis-project/README.md

 This project performs Exploratory Data Analysis (EDA) on Adidas product data to understand pricing trends, discounts, ratings, and product availability across markets.

+## Project Objective
+The goal of this project is to analyze Adidas product data to understand pricing trends, product ratings, discounts, and product availability across global markets using Python.

 ## Project Structure

 adidas-data-analysis-project